Shakthivelms8/dp-420-cosmos-db-dev/instructions/01-create-account.md

 In this lab, you'll create a new Azure Cosmos DB account using the SQL API.
 You will then use the Data Explorer to create a database, a container, and two items.
 Finally, you will query the database for the items you created.

-## Create a new Azure Cosmos DB account
+## Task 01: Create a new Azure Cosmos DB account

 Azure Cosmos DB is a cloud-based NoSQL database service that supports multiple APIs.
 When provisioning an Azure Cosmos DB account for the first time, you will select which of the APIs you want the account to support (for example, **Mongo API** or **SQL API**).